Mississippi John Hurt: Tributes

 There was a memorial and museum dedicated to Hurt in Avalon, Mississippi, parallel to Rural Route 2, the rural road he grew up on.
 On February 20, 2024, it was destroyed in a fire the day after being made a National Landmark.
 Arson is not suspected.

 The folk-rock band The Lovin' Spoonful took their name from a recurring phrase in Hurt's song "Coffee Blues".

 The singer-songwriter Tom Paxton, who met Hurt and played on the same bill with him at the Gaslight in Greenwich Village around 1963, wrote and recorded a song about him in 1977, "Did You Hear John Hurt?".

 The first track of John Fahey's 1968 solo acoustic guitar album Requia is "Requiem for John Hurt".
 Fahey's posthumous live album, The Great Santa Barbara Oil Slick, also features a version of the piece, entitled "Requiem for Mississippi John Hurt".

 Norman Greenbaum's eclectic minor hit, "Gondoliers, Shakespeares, Overseers, Playboys And Bums" refers to Mississippi John Hurt singing the blues.

 The British folk and blues artist Wizz Jones recorded a tribute song, "Mississippi John", for his 1977 album Magical Flight.

 The Delta blues artist Rory Block recorded the album Avalon: A Tribute to Mississippi John Hurt, released in 2013 as part of her "Mentor Series".

 The New England singer-songwriter Bill Morrissey released the Grammy-nominated album Songs of Mississippi John Hurt in 1999.

 In 2017, Hurt's life story was told in the documentary series American Epic.
 The film featured footage of Hurt performing and being interviewed, and improved restorations of his 1920s recordings.
 Director Bernard MacMahon stated that Hurt "was the inspiration for American Epic".
 Hurt's life was profiled in the accompanying book, American Epic: The First Time America Heard Itself.

 In 2023, Rolling Stone ranked Hurt at number 159 on its list of the 200 Greatest Singers of All Time.

+In 2019, the Killer Blues Headstone Project placed a stone for Hurt at the family plot in Avalon.